Mario Party: Island Tour: Gameplay

 Mario Party: Island Tour offers seven game boards, most of which are hosted by Toad.
-Each board is rated based on skill, luck, and number of minigames.
-Additionally, an expected play time is shown for each board.
+Each board is rated based on skill, luck, and number of minigames; additionally, an expected play time is shown for each board.
 One of the game boards can be unlocked by completing five of the other boards, while another must be played with three or four human players.
-The boards have unique requirements, lengths, and obstacles, forgoing the series' traditional win condition, which revolves around Star and coin totals.
+The boards have unique requirements, lengths, and obstacles, forgoing the series's traditional win condition, which revolves around Star and coin totals.
 For instance, on one board, Banzai Bill's Mad Mountain, players climb a mountain and hide in caves to avoid a Banzai Bill, which is launched whenever its icon is rolled, reducing the progress of anyone in its path.
-Another board, Bowser's Peculiar Peak, features players attempting to finish in last place rather than first.
+Another board, Bowser's Peculiar Peak, centers around players attempting to finish in last place rather than first.
 On the Kamek's Carpet Ride board, players use cards instead of dice to progress.
 On most boards, players race to the finish, collecting and using items to increase their chances of winning by enhancing the number of spaces moved or hindering opponents.
-Although the Mini Star system introduced in Mario Party 9 returns, it is exclusive to one game board, and characters once again move independently around the boards, as in traditional Mario Party titles.
+Although the Mini Star system introduced in Mario Party 9 (2012) returns, it is exclusive to one game board, and characters once again move independently around the boards, as in traditional Mario Party titles.

-The game also features a variety of collectables—including character voice recordings, music tracks, and figurines—which can be unlocked via StreetPass or purchased with Mario Party Points, which in turn are accumulated by playing through any of the game modes.
-Although Mario Party: Island Tour lacks an online multiplayer mode, the game utilizes the 3DS's Download Play functionality, permitting multiple nearby people with the system to play together using only one game cartridge.
+The game also features a variety of collectables – including character voice recordings, music tracks, and figurines – which can be unlocked via StreetPass or purchased with Mario Party Points, which in turn are accumulated by playing through any of the game modes.
+Although Mario Party: Island Tour lacks an online multiplayer mode, the game utilizes the 3DS's Download Play functionality to support local multiplayer, permitting multiple nearby people with the system to play together using only one game cartridge.